 The practice had a range of policies and procedures for the smooth running of the service.
 There was a system in place for policies to be reviewed periodically.
 Staff we spoke with confirmed that they knew how to access policies and found them useful to enable them to work effectively.
-Staff were supported to meet their continuing professional development needs.
+Staff were fully supported to meet their continuing professional development needs.

 The practice had a comprehensive programme of audits in place.
-Various audits that had been completed over the past 12 months including audits on record card and infection control.
+Various audits that had been completed over the past 12 months included audits on X-rays, record keeping and infection control.
 We reviewed the audits and saw that the aim of the audit was clearly outlined along with learning outcomes.
 Findings were summarised with actions identified.

-The practice had a well-defined management structure which all the staff were aware of and understood.
 All staff members had defined roles and were all involved in areas of clinical governance.